Anyonic quantum symmetries of finite spaces: Introduction

 \subsection{Acknowledgments}

-The second author is supported by the Charles University PRIMUS grant \textit{Spectral Noncommutative Geometry of Quantum Flag Manifolds} PRIMUS/21/SCI/026.
+The first author was supported jointly by the Fields Institute and Prof. Ilijas Farah at the York University.
+She is also grateful to the National Institute of Science Education and Research Bhubaneswar for offering her a postdoctoral position where major portion of this work took place.
+The second author was supported by the NFR project 300837 ``Quantum Symmetry'' and the Charles University PRIMUS grant \textit{Spectral Noncommutative Geometry of Quantum Flag Manifolds} PRIMUS/21/SCI/026.
 He is grateful to Indian Statistical Institute, Kolkata and Prof. Debashish Goswami for offering him a visiting scientist position, where this work started.
 He is also grateful to SERB, Government of India, for the National postdoctoral fellowship (PDF/2021/003544) and Indian Institute of Science Education and Research, Kolkata for hosting him.
-The third author is supported by a senior project associate fellowship from the INSPIRE faculty awards (DST/INSPIRE/04/2016/000215) given by the D.S.T., Government of India.
+The third author was supported by a senior project associate fellowship at National Institute of Science Education and Research Bhubaneswar from the INSPIRE faculty awards (DST/INSPIRE/04/2016/000215) given by the D.S.T., Government of India.
 The fourth author was partially supported by a MATRICS grant (MTR/2020/000640) given by SERB, Government of India.